cydivision/climbnet/README.md

-# CLIMBNET - 🧗🏻‍♂️CNN for detecting indoor climbing holds
+# CLIMBNET - 🧗🏻‍♂️CNN for detecting + segmenting indoor climbing holds

 <img src="./images/result_so_ill.png" alt="result" width="75%" height="75%"/>

 # Overview

-Climbnet is a CCN that detects holds on climbing gym walls and returns the appropriate mask for use in instance segmentation.
+Climbnet is a CCN that detects holds on climbing gym walls and returns the appropriate boundary mask for use in instance segmentation.

-# Technical

-This project uses Facebook's [detectron2](https://github.com/facebookresearch/detectron2) implmentation of [Mask R-CNN](https://github.com/facebookresearch/detectron2/blob/master/configs/COCO-Detection/faster_rcnn_R_50_FPN_3x.yaml).

 ## Images